Where We Be

 We climbed to the top of this lighthouse for an overview of the town

-Patio restaurants with umbrellas beckon you to take a load off and relax a bit
+Patio restaurants with umbrellas beckon you to relax

 This odd-shaped bottle of Uruguayan malbec was the highlight of our extra-long lunch